kmurph73/vim_html_to_haml/README.markdown

 ***Only works with rbenv right now*** - I'm working on fixing this.

-Make sure you have the `html2haml` gem installed on your default rbenv repo.
+Make sure you have the `html2haml` gem installed on your default rbenv Ruby.

 Just select the html you'd like to convert and run